Andrey Krisanov

 which ty

-If which shows nothing, Helix will not see them either.
-Now, let's check the health again:
+If which prints nothing, Helix will not find the tools either.
+Check the configuration again:

 hx --health python